Pregnancy and Infant Loss Programs

 Hope, healing, and support

-The mission of HEALing Embrace is to provide hope, healing, and support for individuals and families navigating pregnancy loss and-or infant death.
+HEALing Embrace provides hope, healing, and support for individuals and families navigating pregnancy loss and-or infant death.

-We strive to validate and support everyone who faces the impossible task of saying good-bye to their newest family member.
+We validate and support everyone who faces the impossible task of saying good-bye to their newest family member.

 Bi-Weekly Support Groups